-This Act authorises pest management through national and regional pest management strategies and small-scale programmes.
+This Act authorises pest management through national and regional pest or pathway management plans and small-scale programmes.
 It sets out the powers of regional councils to:

-- carry out surveillance and monitoring of pests, pest agents and unwanted organisms; - prepare proposals for, make, notify and implement pest management strategies; - provide for the assessment, management or eradication of pests through pest management strategies; - appoint a management agency in respect of the strategy; - declare and implement small-scale pest management programmes; - review, amend and revoke small-scale pest management strategies; - gather information and conduct research; - fund pest management strategies through rates.
+- carry out surveillance and monitoring of pests, pest agents and unwanted organisms; - prepare proposals for, make, notify and implement pest management plans; - provide for the assessment, management or eradication of pests through pest management plans; - appoint a management agency in respect of the plan; - declare and implement small-scale pest management programmes; - · review, amend and revoke small-scale pest management plans; - gather information and conduct research; - fund pest management plans through rates.

-Organisms may be designated either as an unwanted organism by declaration of a chief technical officer of a government department, or as a pest by being included in any pest management strategy.
+Organisms may be designated either as an unwanted organism by declaration of a chief technical officer of a government department, or as a pest by being included in any pest management plan.

-Regional Councils can only undertake pest management in accordance with a pest management strategy, or by notice of a small-scale management programme targeting an unwanted organism under section 100 of the Act.
+Regional Councils can only undertake pest management in accordance with a pest management plan, or by notice of a small-scale management programme targeting an unwanted organism under section 100 of the Act.

-A regional council principal officer can appoint authorised persons for the purposes of a regional pest management strategy.
-For a national strategy, the appointments must be made by a chief technical officer (a central government appointment).
+A regional council principal officer can appoint authorised persons for the purposes of a regional pest or pathway management plan.
+For a national plan, the appointments must be made by a chief technical officer (a central government appointment).
 Authorised persons have broad powers including to:

-- inspect land and buildings;
+- · inspect land and buildings;

 - manage or eradicate any pest/pest agent;

-- direct a person to comply with a Regional Pest Management Strategy;
+- direct a person to comply with a regional pest or pathway management plan;

 - require assistance.

-Organisms are not unwanted organisms or pests in terms of the Biosecurity Act 1993 only by virtue of being declared as 'pests' under any other legislation (e.g. Wild Animal Control Act 1977).Furthermore, pest status under the Biosecurity Act does not affect other legal requirements.
-If a pest is also a wild animal in terms of the Wild animal Control Act 1977, for example, then that Act will apply and therefore the consent of the Minister of Conservation (which is delegated to Conservators) is required.
+Organisms are not unwanted organisms or pests in terms of the Biosecurity Act 1993 only by virtue of being declared as 'pests' under any other legislation (e.g. Wild Animal Control Act 1977).
+Furthermore, pest status under the Biosecurity Act does not affect other legal requirements.
+If a pest is also a wild animal in terms of the Wild animal Control Act 1977, for example, then that Act will apply and therefore the consent of the Minister of Conservation

+(which may delegated to Conservators) is required.
+Check with Department of Conservation.